-As the governor steam valves open up, less and less throttling takes place until the point is reached when the GSVs are fully opened and there is little throttling across the GSVs.
+As the governor steam valves open up, less and less throttling takes place until the point is reached when the GSVs are fully opened and there is no throttling at all across the GSVs.

 At this point the steam pressure at the emergency stop valves is being evenly dropped across the whole of the turbine down to condenser pressure instead of having a major pressure drop across the GSVs.